dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/Readme.md

 In the example, with a value of "2", that means that the test will need to fail 3 times before being marks as failed (1 intial failure, and 2 rerun failures).

 ## rules
-The three "rules" entries are lists of rules that will be used to match test to determin desired behavior.
+The three "rules" entries are lists of rules that will be used to match test to determine desired behavior.
 In the case of multiple rule matches:
 - if a quarantine rule matches, the test is quarantined
 - if the default behavior is "rerun" and a "fail" rule matches, the test is failed
 - if the default bheavior is "fail" and a "rerun" rule matches, the test is rerun